Introduction to Scrum

 If you are taking anyone's Scrum class, any type of Scrum Master certification test, Agile certification, or you just want to improve your knowledge and dispell popular hype and misconceptions, you'll have a much better time if you also study the Scrum Reference Card, the four values of the Agile Manifesto, and the twelve principles of the Agile Manifesto.
-Paying close attention to these resources and this e-learning series provides all the information you'll need to pass Scrum Master certification tests such as Certified Scrum Master (CSM) and Professional Scrum Master (PSM) I. They will also help you with the PMI-ACP.
+Paying close attention to these resources and this e-learning series provides all the information you'll need to pass Scrum Master certification tests such as Certified Scrum Master (CSM).
 Statistically, non-native English speakers (often people who grew up outside the US, Canada, or UK) have more difficulty with these tests and classes, requiring more study time to overcome the language barrier.

 If you are an Agile trainer, coach, or consultant, I recommend having your clients complete these modules before your visit.
 Informed clients get much better value for their limited time with you.

 There is no Scrum methodology, no Agile methodology.

 Michael James (Software Process Mentor, Scrum Trainer, and B.S.
 Eliminator)

 MJ's Google+ Profile

 Q: I am the CTO of a small company I helped start and one of the more experienced developers there.
 Unfortunately I'm also one of the main voices in employee performance appraisals and hiring/firing decisions.
 I would like to have the benefits of a self-organizing team, but a couple people on the team have told me they'd like me to attend their standup meetings and contribute to technical decisions.
 Does Scrum prohibit this?